Thursday, 29 March 2007

 Importantly, events create buzz, so it is vital to examine this output - what do you want people to talk about post-event and how?
 Emotion, loyalty and advocacy - these are three key factors to successful word-of-mouth.

-Manchester is my Planet.
+Creative Concern learnt this through its climate change pledge campaign for Manchester is my Planet.
 This was largely a networked and viral campaign that achieved an audience penetration level of 12% in just two months and accessed a total of 350,000 people through known networks.
 The campaign accessed a media audience of 4 million - but the conversion rates were much poorer through conventional media than for networks.
 When the employees of the University of Manchester were emailed saying ‘Hey, let’s all take a pledge and do something about climate change’, there were 200 instant pledges online; when the campaign got a spot on breakfast radio, only 20 pledges were made.